About the profile areas

 Sefton is an established residential area, with commercial areas around the railway station, and industrial areas in the north-east.

-Major features of the area include Sefton Golf Course, Alder Park, Rose Park and several schools.
+Major features of the area include Sefton Golf Course, Alder Park, Rose Park, the Sefton railway station and several schools.